Topics on this page

 TLS requires that you set Agents should forward logs to Via the Workload Security Manager (indirectly).
 Agents do not support forwarding with TLS.

-- Include time zone in events: Whether to add the full date (including year and time zone) to the event.
+- Include time zone in events: Whether or not to add the year and time zone to the event date.

 Example (selected): 2018-09-14T01:02:17.123+04:00.

 Full dates require that you set Agents should forward logs to Via the Workload Security Manager (indirectly).

-- Facility: Type of process that events will be associated with.
+- Facility: Type of process with which events will be associated.
 Syslog servers may prioritize or filter based upon a log message's facility field.
 See also What are Syslog Facilities and Levels?

 When forwarding logs directly to the Syslog server, agents use clear text UDP.
 Logs contain sensitive information about your security system.
-If logs will travel over an untrusted network such as the Internet, consider adding a VPN tunnel or similar to prevent reconnaissance and tampering.
+If logs use an untrusted network such as the Internet, consider adding a VPN tunnel or similar to prevent reconnaissance and tampering.

-- If the Syslog or SIEM server requires TLS clients to do client authentication (also called bilateral or mutual authentication), then on the Credentials tab, configure:
+- If the Syslog or SIEM server requires TLS clients to do client authentication (also called bilateral or mutual authentication), then under Credentials, configure the following:

 - Private Key: Paste the private key of Workload Security client certificate.

 - Certificate: Paste the client certificate that Workload Security will use to identify itself in TLS connections to the Syslog server.
 Use PEM, also known as Base64-encoded format.

-- Certificate Chain: If an intermediate CA signed the client certificate, but the Syslog server doesn't know and trust that CA, then paste CA certificates which prove a relationship to a trusted root CA. Press Enter between each CA certificate.
+- Certificate Chain: If an intermediate CA signed the client certificate, but the Syslog server does not know and trust that CA, then paste CA certificates which prove a relationship to a trusted root CA. Press Enter between each CA certificate.

 - Click Apply.

-- If you selected the TLS transport mechanism, verify that both Workload Security and the Syslog server can connect and trust each other's certificates.
+- If you select the TLS transport mechanism, verify that both Workload Security and the Syslog server can connect and trust each other's certificates: